tisannai/plinth/README.md

 If the continuous data storage requires a terminating value, `plcm_terminate` can be used.
 For example, a NULL terminated array could be achieved with `plcm_terminate`.

+`plcm` may contain multiple allocations, but typically there is only one allocation, which changes its size.
+The only allocation that can change its size in `plcm` is the last.
+Only allocation is also the last.

 ## String Storage